Cybersecurity order warns of "imminent risk" to federal agencies following possible breach

 What's in the CISA emergency order

-CISA's order directed Federal Civilian Executive Branch agencies — which include the Department of Justice, Department of State, Department of Treasury, and the Federal Trade Commission, among others — to inventory F5 BIG-IP products, which are application delivery and security services.
+CISA's order directed federal civilian executive branch agencies — which include the Department of Justice, Department of State, Department of the Treasury and the Federal Trade Commission, among others — to inventory F5 BIG-IP products, which are application delivery and security services.

 There are currently thousands of F5 devices in use across federal networks, Anderson told CBS News.
 The cybersecurity agency said it expects to know more about the scope of exposure by the end of the month.